Anxiety Explained.

 Symptoms may begin within the first 3 months or there can be a delay of months or even years.

-Therapeutic treatment is tailored to the individual and their needs/symptoms and may include learning coping skills, psychoeducation, talk therapy, narrative exposure therapy, cognitive behavioral therapy, including exposures and cognitive (thought) restructuring, and/or Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+Therapeutic treatment is tailored to the individual and their needs/symptoms and may include learning coping skills, psychoeducation, talk therapy, narrative exposure therapy, prolonged exposure, cognitive behavioral therapy, and/or Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 Depending on the severity, medication may be recommended in addition to therapy.

-Carrie Torres, MS, LPC-IT at Inside Out Counseling is trauma-informed certified and has experience working with trauma and PTSD with the above therapies except for EMDR.
+Carrie Torres, MS, LPC at Inside Out Counseling is trauma-informed certified and works with trauma and PTSD with the above therapies except for EMDR.

 Resources